oatmealine/uranium-template/MANUAL.md

 ## Credits

-**XeroOl** - Mirin Template was a massive design inspiration; early stages of this template borrowed lots of code from it<br>
+**XeroOl** - Mirin Template was a massive design inspiration; early stages of this template borrowed lots of code from it and the current `require` implementation has been grabbed directly from it<br>
 **Mayflower**, **Aura** - Testing, design help<br>
 **mangoafterdawn** - The Uranium Template logo!<br>